 While you are taking close-up pictures, don’t take them so close that others can’t tell what they are looking at.
 Photos need context.
 For example, when you take a picture of a dent in a fender, take it far enough away to show the entire fender yet close enough to show the vehicle damage.

-While the police or accident investigators will also take pictures, it is better if you have your own documentation.
+While the police or accident investigators will also ask for your license and vehicle registration and will take pictures, it is better if you have your own documentation.
 You may also wish to write down the name and badge number of any officials you speak to.
 If the police are unable to come to your location, you can also go to the nearest police station to file an accident report.
 This report will contain details about the accident, including weather and traffic conditions, the condition of the injured, and their identities, and may prove valuable in the insurance claims process.

 Once you take pictures, if the vehicles are movable, move them out of traffic if you can do it safely.
 If your vehicle moves, but the other driver’s vehicle will not move, leave both vehicles where they are.